opabravo/opabravo.github.io/HackTheBox - Machines/1. HTB - Easy/_posts/2024-10-01-HackTheBox Writeup - Cicada.md

 render_with_liquid: false
 title: HackTheBox Writeup  Cicada
 date: 2024-10-01 22:38:33 +1400
-tags: [hackthebox, nmap, windows, ad, netexec, discover-notes, credentials-exposure, password-spraying, smartbrute, ldeep, powershell-script, evil-winrm, ad-backup-operators, golden-ticket, backupoperatortoolkit]
+tags: [hackthebox, nmap, windows, ad, netexec, discover-notes, credentials-exposure, password-spraying, smartbrute, ldeep, powershell-script, evil-winrm, ad-backup-operators, golden-ticket, backupoperatortoolkit, remoteregsave, oscp-like-2023]
 ---

+Cicada is an easy-difficult Windows machine that focuses on beginner Active Directory enumeration and exploitation.
+In this machine, players will enumerate the domain, identify users, navigate shares, uncover plaintext passwords stored in files, execute a password spray, and use the `SeBackupPrivilege` to achieve full system compromise.

 # Recon